mmcloughlin/reprotobuf/README.md

 Reverse engineer protobuf files from generated [javanano](https://github.com/google/protobuf/tree/master/javanano) code for android.

-> This is development code which has only been tested against the Google Play APK.
+> This is scrappy development code which has only been tested against the Google Play APK (for the [finsky project](https://github.com/mmcloughlin/finsky)).
 As such it is still rough around the edges and may not work for other cases.

 ## Installation